dirkkelly/dirkkelly/content/index.md

 Am I?
 I don't know anymore.
 I'm certainly not a fan of our current economic model.
 That's not to say that I don't recognize how to leverage it.
 I just chose for so long to disregard and fight against a system I didn't believe in.

-Ultimately I benefit from, and contribute to, and extemely capitalize system at this point.
+Ultimately I benefit from, and contribute to, an extremely capitalize system at this point.

 A goal is to move beyond capitalism towards a system that doesn't require labor to define value of humans, yet recognizes that those same humans require purpose in order to survive.